 Who can be a substitute decision-maker for treatment and health care decisions at the end of life?

-- The spouse or de facto partner of the person if they are living together.
+- the person’s spouse or de facto partner if they are living together.
 ‘Spouse’ means a person’s husband or wife in a legal marriage, while ‘de facto partner’ refers to a person with whom they live in a marriage-like relationship (whether or not that person is of the same sex or a different sex).

-- The nearest relative (spouse or de facto partner, child, parent, or sibling) of the person, who maintains a close relationship with him or her.
+- the person’s nearest relative (in priority order: their spouse or de facto partner, child, parent, or sibling) who maintains a close relationship with him or her.